Saint Catherine of Alexandria (Artemisia Gentileschi, Florence)

 Artemisia Gentileschi, Saint Catherine of Alexandria (circa 1627–1635), Nationalmuseum.

-Saint Catherine of Alexandra is a painting by the Italian Baroque artist Artemisia Gentileschi.
+Saint Catherine of Alexandria is a painting by the Italian Baroque artist Artemisia Gentileschi.
 It is in the collection of the Uffizi, Florence.
 Gentileschi likely used the same cartoon or preparatory drawing to create both this painting and the Self-Portrait as Saint Catherine of Alexandria (1615–1617), now in the National Gallery, London.

 Subject Matter

 The painting is a representation of Catherine, the daughter of King Costus of Alexandria, who defied the emperor Maxentius with her staunch defense of her Christian faith.
 She was sentenced to death by use of a spiked wheel, but was saved when the instrument miraculously broke.
 She was subsequently beheaded and later recognized as a Christian martyr, with the broken spiked wheel as her symbol.
 She is portrayed in a striking red gown with gold embellishment, holding the martyr's palm frond and wearing an elaborate gem-encrusted crown.